Modeling

 Editor: The Editor represents your working area in which you can model and edit your diagrams as well as the necessary symbol palette.

 Details and Options: This area allows you to edit the details of the diagram and validate the diagram.
-This area is hidden by default and must be expanded using the Expand (arrow) button.

 Menu bar: On the left side of your screen you will see the menu bar, which allows you to navigate to other areas of the application.